Flail (weapon): One-handed military flail

-The other type of European flail is a shorter weapon consisting of a wooden haft connected by a chain, rope, or leather to one or more striking ends.
+The other types of European flail are shorter-handled weapons consisting of a wooden haft connected by either short or long chains (or thongs in early versions) to one or more striking heads.
 The kisten, with a spiked or non-spiked head and a leather or rope connection to the haft, is attested in the 10th century in the territories of the Rus', probably being adopted from either the Avars or Khazars.
 This weapon spread into Central and Eastern Europe in the 11th–13th centuries, and then further west in Western Europe during the 12th and 13th centuries.
 The medieval military flail (fléau d'armes in French and Kriegsflegel in German), then, might typically have consisted of a wooden shaft joined by a length of chain to one or more iron-shod wooden bars, or it may have been a Kettenmorgenstern ("chain morning star") with one or more metal balls or morning star in the place of the wooden bars.
-Artwork from the 15th century to the early 17th century shows most of these weapons having handles longer than 3 ft and being wielded with two hands, but a few are shown used in a single hand or with a haft too short to be used two-handed.

-Despite being very common in fictional works such as cartoons, films and role-playing games as a "quintessential medieval weapon", historical information about flails other than the kisten or derivatives of the peasant flail is rarer than other contemporary weapons, but a notable body of visual and textual sources for Western, Central, and Southern European depictions and descriptions of military are extant, if not particularly easy to find.
-Some doubt they were used as weapons at all due to the scarcity of genuine specimens as well as the unrealistic way they are depicted in art, as well as the number of pieces in museums that turned out to be 19th century forgeries when analyzed, though these limited and somewhat sensationalist studies have now been largely debunked.
-Waldman (2005) documented several likely-authentic examples of the ball-and-chain flail from private collections as well as several restored illustrations from German, French, and Czech sources.
-Even the more-comprehensive scholarly articles collating the numerous sources for flails note that their use in warfare was likely rare at best, even if such weapons were known about as a concept.
-Flails are noted as being potentially hazardous to their user in the absence of appropriate training and experience, meaning that, even if a blow were struck, there may have been a long time before the user could ready another swing.
+Despite being very common in fictional works such as cartoons, films and role-playing games as a "quintessential medieval weapon", historical information about smaller ball-and-chain style flails is rarer than other contemporary weapons.
+It is speculated that they were less common due to several drawbacks, such being potentially hazardous to their user, as well as having some tactical disadvantages, such as a slower recovery time after an impact or missed swing.
+For a time period in the 2000s, some historians started to doubt the existence of this specific type of flail due to the scarcity of genuine specimens, the unrealistic way they are depicted in art, and a number of pieces in museums that turned out to be 19th century forgeries when analyzed,.
+However, subsequent research demonstrated that this view was an overreaction, with several studies showing the weapon existed in the time period, even if they were not commonly used.

+Two-handed military flail

+A third type, sometimes referred to as a mangual, was popular in Spain and Portugal from the 15th to 17th centuries.
+This style is primarily a two-handed infantry weapon with very long chains, often longer than the haft.
+Its usage is detailed in treatises of the 17th century, often discussed alongside the montante.
+The longer chains of this type creates an "area denial" type weapon that can be wielded in a continuous circular motion to maintain its momentum in a similar manner to the large two-handed swords of the late- and post-medieval periods.
+The long chains can also be used to entangle around an opponent's weapon as a tactic or as a consequence of being parried.